Skilled Immigration Lawyer for Employers

 Foreign workers are often eager to apply for many types of jobs in the U.S. economy, and when they have legal permission to work here, they can play a strong role in their employers’ companies.
 However, hiring illegal workers can create significant civil and criminal liability for employers.

-At the immigration law firm of Yeager & Etkind — with offices in Rockville, Maryland and Washington, D.C.; — we help employers comply with immigration laws that apply to hiring foreign workers.
-Contact us to consult an experienced immigration attorney.
+At the immigration law firm of Yeager & Etkind, we help employers comply with immigration laws that apply to hiring foreign workers.
+Contact us at 202-828-0750 or 301-340-2111 to consult an experienced immigration attorney.
+With offices in Rockville, Maryland, and Washington, D.C., we advise and represent employers throughout the region.

 All employers in the United States are required by law to obtain, from all of their employees, evidence of either their U.S. citizenship or their right to work in the country under federal immigration laws.
 This evidence is obtained through the use of the I-9 form and the documentation that is submitted with that form.